 (Photo: Courtesy of Disney/Lucasfilm)

-Disney is making room for the Force — make that a lot of room.
-With “Star Wars: The Force Awakens” set to bring the sci-fi franchise back to theaters on Dec.
-18, Disney has revealed extensive plans on how it’s going to start integrating George Lucas’ world into its theme parks.
+Disney is making room for the Force — make that a lot of room, having revealed extensive plans on how it’s going to integrate George Lucas’ extraordinary world into its theme parks.

 1. The company will build “Star Wars” lands at Hollywood Studios, in Florida, and Disneyland, in California.
-While dates for when the attractions will open have not yet been announced, the attractions will clearly embrace what has made “Cars Land” such a huge success for Disney’s California Adventure theme park in Anaheim, Calif., and “The Wizarding World of Harry Potter” for Universal and Warner Bros. in Orlando.
+The attractions will clearly embrace what has made “Cars Land” such a huge success for Disney’s California Adventure theme park in Anaheim, Calif., and “The Wizarding World of Harry Potter” for Universal and Warner Bros. in Orlando.

 Both lands will be based on a remote trading port, and have two signature attractions, including one that puts guests behind the controls of the Millennium Falcon as they go on a secret mission.